 What is a Gastroscopy?

-Gastroscopy is a test that allows the Endoscopist (doctor or nurse performing the test) to look into your upper gastro-intestinal tract.
-This is done by passing a long flexible tube (gastroscope) through your mouth, passing over your tongue to the back of your throat, down your gullet (oesophagus), into your stomach and into the first part of your small intestine (duodenum).
-The gastroscope is connected to a monitor system where images of your oesophagus, stomach and duodenum can be seen.
+Gastroscopy is a test that allows the Endoscopist to look into your upper gastro-intestinal tract.
+This is done by passing a long flexible tube (Gastroscope) through your mouth, passing over your tongue to the back of your throat, down your gullet (oesophagus), into your stomach and into the first part of your small intestine (duodenum).
+The Gastroscope has a small camera attached which is connected to a monitor system where images of your oesophagus, stomach and duodenum can be seen.

-By performing a Gastroscopy examination the cause of your symptoms may be found and sometimes we are able to treat them there and then.
-Images (for your medical notes) and samples of the lining of your upper gastrointestinal tract (biopsies) may be taken with instruments passed down a channel in the endoscope.
+By performing a Gastroscopy examination the cause of your symptoms may be found.
+Images and biopsies (samples) of the lining of your upper gastrointestinal tract may be taken.

 What is a Colonoscopy?